rajsunmukhani/InstagramCloneMaking/readme.md

 16. Directing user to the profile of searched user. ✅

-17. Enabling user to follow oher users and get followed by other users.
+17. Enabling user to follow other users and get followed by other users. ✅

+18. Enable saving a post